actor-framework/read-the-docs/Actors.rst

 Dynamically typed actors are more familiar to developers coming from Erlang or Akka.
 They (usually) enable faster prototyping but require extensive unit testing.
 Statically typed actors require more source code but enable the compiler to verify communication between actors.
 Since CAF supports both, developers can freely mix both kinds of actors to get the best of both worlds.
 A good rule of thumb is to make use of static type checking for actors that are visible across multiple translation units.

 Actors that utilize the blocking receive API always require an exclusive thread of execution.
 Event-based actors, on the other hand, are usually scheduled cooperatively and are very lightweight with a memory footprint of only few hundred bytes.
 Developers can exclude—detach—event-based actors that potentially starve others from the cooperative scheduling while spawning it.
-A detached actor lives in its own thread of execution (see :ref:`spawn-options`).
+A detached actor lives in its own thread of execution.

 .. _actor-system: